Buprenorphine (Absorbed through the skin)

 - Store the patches at room temperature in the original package, away from heat, moisture, and direct light.

-- Disposal: Follow the instructions you receive with the patch disposal unit.
+- Follow the instructions you receive with the patch disposal unit.
 You will need to seal each patch in a disposal unit, even if it is a patch you did not use.
-If you have questions, ask your pharmacist about the best way to dispose of used or leftover patches.
 Make sure children and pets cannot come in contact with used or leftover patches.
 Wash your hands thoroughly with soap and water after you handle the patch.
 If you must dispose of a patch without the patch disposal unit, be sure you fold it in half with the sticky sides together so no one comes in contact with the medicine.
-Then dispose as directed by your doctor or pharmacist.

 Drugs and Foods to Avoid: